chinamike65/hugo-tuolesi/content/book1/book1en.md

 The Holy Word is now taught unparalleled.
 The holy words of the Nyingma school are now called Dzogchen, the Kagyu school is Mahamudra, the Sakya school is the Daoguo, and the Kadam school is the San Shi Dao.
 All of these sects have only a portion of the Holy Word now taught.

 Master Tsongkhapa is proficient in all the sutras, tantras, treatises, and the lineages of various schools, such as Nyingma's Great Perfection, Kagyu's Mahamudra, Sakya's Path and Fruit, Kadam's Three Paths, and so on.
 The essence of the Dharma is all integrated into the teaching of Master Tsongkhapa.
-Therefore, the teaching of all the sutras, tantras, and scriptures is the only characteristic of the teachings of Tsongkhapa's generation.
+Therefore, the teaching of all the sutras, tantras, and scriptures is the unique characteristic of the teachings of Tsongkhapa's generation.

-Everyone should know that the Dharma door of our Gelug School is the most complete and most essential of the Dharma door.
+Everyone should know that the Dharma door of our Gelug School is the most complete and most essential of the Dharma doors.

 The purest sect in which the lineage is all blended together is the Gelug sect.